Plan Your Visit

 Alcoholic beverages and recreational drugs are prohibited on campus.
 While we do not condemn the consumption of alcohol, wine or beer, it is likely to be detrimental to your experience.
 See our Terms & Conditions for more information.

 There are no phones in the guest rooms.
 You may give our main phone number to those who may need to reach you: (434) 361-1500 for Nancy Penn Center and (434) 361-2528 for Roberts Mountain Retreat.
+After hours and on weekends, you can be reached at 434-422-6224.
 If you receive a non-emergency phone call, we will inform your trainer/s.
 If you receive an emergency message, we will find and deliver it to you promptly.

 Monroe is a place of introspection, exploration and contemplation.
 Each program includes varying degrees of silence.
 We ask that guests be cognizant and respectful of others who may wish to have a more contemplative, personal experience.
 Please do not bring or use portable devices without earphones or earbuds.
 Turn off your cell phones while in the buildings, particularly during group meetings and while in your CHEC unit.
 Some meditation exercises are conducted during sleep cycles.